SCADA & assets

 AccuTrack is a next-generation supervisory control and data acquisition platform with integrated machine learning, a full engineering toolchain in AccuTrack Designer, and runtimes for Windows and Linux.

-AccuTrack SCADA unifies real-time control, visualization, historian storage, and optional building-management capabilities in one stack—so teams can deploy as a single system or scale out across stations and sites.
+AccuTrack SCADA unifies real-time control, visualization, historian storage, and industrial connectivity in one stack—so teams can deploy as a single system or scale out across stations and sites.

 Whether you are modernizing a plant, standardizing HMIs, or layering predictive analytics on existing infrastructure, AccuTrack SCADA is designed to stay responsive under load while ML workloads run on dedicated paths that do not starve control loops.